-Explanation: For the purpose of this Environmental and Social Safeguards Annex, these principles have been merged because they cover similar issues; marginalized or vulnerable groups are at risk of inequitable access, without risk mitigation and management measures.
+Explanation: For the purpose of this Environmental and Social Safeguards Annex, these principles have been

-The potentially marginalized groups identified during the assessment are women (and especially female-headed households), recent migrants from rural areas and landless people/people on low incomes living in rented accommodation (people can fit into more than one category and there is some overlap between them).
+The potentially marginalized groups identified during the assessment are women (and especially femaleheaded households), recent migrants from rural areas and landless people/people on low incomes living in rented accommodation (people can fit into more than one category and there is some overlap between them).
 This risk arises under Outputs 3.2-3.4.